kajalv/promoted/CODE/data/udemy/README.md

 - relevance
 - most-reviewed
-- highest-rated (We will use this one)
+- highest-rated
 - newest
 - price-low-to-high
 - price-high-to-low

+We use `highest-rated` to obtain the best courses in the dataset.
+The user can further filter courses by price and time commitment on the UI.

 ## Required dependencies